-CMPD's Vice Imprest Fund controls are working effectively.
+CMPD's Vice Imprest fund controls are working effectively.
 Vault cash agreed to records; transactions were properly documented; and evidence property control was verified.
-Supervisors have worked with officers to reduce late return of unused advances and expense documentation from 12% in 2014 to 3% in 2015.
+Supervisors have worked to reduce the late return of unused advances and expense documentation.
 We are satisfied with CMPD's efforts and the level of controls in place.